 What does the cash flow forecasting report tell you?
 What do you need to understand in order to accurately forecast your cash flow?

 The report takes a look at your cash inflows (accounts receivables), your cash outflows (accounts payables), and your bank account balances week by week.
 The report is divided into four columns.
 By clicking on each column, you can see what transactions were calculated to make up the amount.
+This report can help you see the relationship between cash flow and profits.

 Balance Amounts Columns